-With the rising demand for online shopping, retailers are looking to incorporate visual AI into their e-commerce solutions.
-Studies show that customers are really eager to utilize visual search as part of their shopping experience.
-Furthermore, a report by Sparktoro showed that Google Images is the second leading participant in the search engine industry, with 21% of searches originating there.
-This means that visuals aren't going anywhere.
+Research shows that customers are really eager to utilize visual search as part of their shopping experience.
+Additionally, a report by Sparktoro showed that Google Images is the second leading participant in the search engine industry, with 21% of searches originating there.

 In this guide, we combine market research and our own experience to bring you everything you need to know about visual search.

 To get to the beginnings of visual search, we have to go back to 2001.

 This was when Google launched its image search option for the first time.
 The search engine giant had a database of 250 million images users could search from.